CSC207-UofT/Course-Project-group-045/Phase 0/README.md

 Entity Classes
 - Characters: represent in game characters, have stats(health, attack), have a class type, store weapon item and other items.
 Can perform actions (move, attack, heal)
-- Item: has durability, has ability depending on type
+- Entity.Item: has durability, has ability depending on type
-- Map: stores position of characters
+- Entity.Map: stores position of characters

 Use Cases:
 - moving a character (changes character's position on map),